spatie/string/README.md

 vendor/bin/phpunit
 ```

+## Changelog

+Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ## Contributing

-We are very happy to receive pull requests to add functions to this class.
-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.

-## Security
+## Security Vulnerabilities

-If you discover any security related issues, please email freek@spatie.be instead of using the issue tracker.
+Please review [our security policy](../../security/policy) on how to report security vulnerabilities.

 ## Credits